Code-Institute-Submissions/portfolio-18/README.md

 4. If needed, Upgrade pip locally with

-`pip install --upgrade pip.`
+`pip install --upgrade pip`

 5. Install all required modules with the command

-`pip -r requirements.txt.`
+`pip -r requirements.txt`

-6. In your local IDE create a file called `.flaskenv.`
+6. In your local IDE create a file called `.venv`

-7. Inside the `.flaskenv` file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
+7. Inside the `.venv` file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
 Please make sure to call your database `portfolio`, with 2 collections called `users` and `projects`.
 You will find example json structures for these collections in the schemas folder.

 8. You can now run the application with the command